giuliospinozzi/vispa2/README.md

 ### Summary of set up ###
 The Bash version of VISPA2 is reachable at: https://bitbucket.org/andreacalabria/vispa2

-It can process only paired–end Illumina sequencing reads.
+It can process (in the bash version) only paired–end Illumina sequencing reads.
 The single end mode is present (with also the paired-end) in the web version, at: http://openserver.itb.cnr.it/vispa/

 ### Dependencies ###
 Before proceeding with the next steps make sure you install the software first, making sure these are already in the path.